Reverend James Bartlett 1816 - 1881

 In 1855 James wrote a series of 33 autobiographical letters to his wife, Elizabeth, to tell her more of his personal history.

 The excellent article "The Makings of a Bible Christian Itinerant, James Bartlett, 1816-1881" by Dr. David Shorney, examines these letters, and can be found in the Proceedings of the Wesley Historical Society, Volume 56, Part 1, February 2007, pp10 - 20.
+The full article is now available online.

 The letters were copied into a notebook now in the Lewis Court Bible Christian Collection in John Rylands University Library, Manchester (MAW Ms 91.14).